google-research/text-to-text-transfer-transformer/README.md

 # T5: Text-To-Text Transfer Transformer

 [![Build Status](https://github.com/google-research/text-to-text-transfer-transformer/workflows/build/badge.svg)](https://github.com/google-research/text-to-text-transfer-transformer/actions?query=workflow%3Abuild)

-T5 serves primarily as code for reproducing the experiments in [_Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer_][paper].
+The `t5` library serves primarily as code for reproducing the experiments in [_Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer_][paper].
 In the paper, we demonstrate how to achieve state-of-the-art results on multiple NLP tasks using a text-to-text transformer pre-trained on a large text corpus.

 The bulk of the code in this repository is used for loading, preprocessing, mixing, and evaluating datasets.
 It also provides a way to fine-tune the [pre-trained models](#released-model-checkpoints) released alongside the publication.

-T5 can be used as a library for future model development by providing useful modules for training and fine-tuning (potentially *huge*) models on mixtures of text-to-text tasks.
+The `t5` library can be used for future model development by providing useful modules for training and fine-tuning (potentially *huge*) models on mixtures of text-to-text tasks.

 ## Table of Contents